pilif42/genericDockerForDevWork/README.md

 						- content_type: text/xml
 						- Encoding: string
 		- when running with Docker, note that I mapped 15672 to 16672.
 So, the console is at http://localhost:16672/#/

+	- Notes on the PostgreSQL service:
+		- the image used was built doing the following:
+				- create a directory postgresImage (see the one in this GitHub project)
+				- in postgresImage:
+						- create a file called Dockerfile
+						- create a file called action_groundzero.sql
+						- create a file called action_test_data.sql
+						- docker build -t postgresimage .
+		- this image was published to Docker Cloud:
+				- docker login with brossierp
+				- docker tag postgresimage brossierp/postgres:1.0.0
+				- docker push brossierp/postgres:1.0.0

 - to view running containers: